top of page

 Ever worry about your job?
 Your retirement?
 Your kids’ college and career choices?

-Your donation supports “schools that begin where the pavement ends.”
+Your donation supports “schools that begin where the pavement ends”.

-It costs $150 per year to send a child to school in Nicaragua.
-It costs $900-1,200 per year to send a young man or woman to university.
+If you want your charitable donation to make a lasting difference in the world—and improve the global economic outlook—invest in a poor child’s education.
+It costs $250 per year to send a child to school in Nicaragua.
+It costs $900 - $1,800 per year to send a young man or woman to university.

 While upholding rigorous academic standards that train students for sustainable trades and higher education, CT Quest-funded schools: